 - 2 p.m. – Awards *Please note that the award ceremony may start at later time based on when the scoring of all contests has been completed.

 Automotive Service Technology – Will complete all 4 sections of MLR single shots and take an overall knowledge exam.
 Students competing in the automotive regional contests should be familiar with all four MLR level tasks.

-MLR 1-4 Contests – Contestants entered in the MLR contests will perform tasks related to the standards for that MLR level as listed below:
+MLR 1-4 Contests – Contestants are allowed to bring their own scan tool for the contest.
+Students entered in the MLR contests will perform tasks related to the standards for that MLR level as listed below:

 - MLR 1 (tasks are based on standards which cover: explore career opportunities and requirements of a professional service technician; content emphasizes beginning transportation service skills and workplace success skills; safety, tools, equipment, shop operations, basic engine fundamentals, and basic technician skills)